Forests and Climate Change Negotiations

 UNFCCC-COP19: Warsaw, November 2013

-We will also be providing regular updates from the conference on our blog.
+We also provided regular updates from the conference on our blog.

 Read this interview on WWF's expectations for REDD+ at COP19 with Josefina Brana-Varela, Director of Policy with WWF's international Forest and Climate Programme and lead of WWF's UNFCCC REDD+ policy efforts.